 And if any

-getOriginalResponse() calls are detected, the script will present a warning indicating the file(s) and detail how to correct these manually.
+getOriginalResponse() calls are detected, the script shows a warning which indicates the file(s) and details how to correct these manually.

 If you want to scan another directory, then you can use the